meraf-0/yenepay-sample-py/README.md

-# Sample Shop Application in PHP using YenePay for Payment
+# Sample Shop Application in Python using YenePay for Payment

 This library allows you to quickly and easily add YenePay as a payment method using Python